SoundharyaDGRT/event-aggregator-demo/Portfolio.md

 **_For example:_**

-I will be creating the `kanika_dscevent` database for my fork of the [DSC-SIST/Event-Aggregator](https://github.com/KamalDGRT/yii2-portfolio) repo.
+I will be creating the `soundharya_portfolio` database for my fork of the [DSC-SIST/Event-Aggregator](https://github.com/KamalDGRT/yii2-portfolio) repo.

 ![Step 10.1](https://i.imgur.com/9FwoEnj.png)